 Earlier, we covered how REST was optimized for lazy-loading.
 Graphiti builds on top of REST to add eager-loading, and “eager-persisting”.
 In other words, we can both read and write a graph of data in a single request.

-You should think hard before breaking up a Magestic Monolith; beware the tradeoffs.
+You should think hard before breaking up a Majestic Monolith; beware the tradeoffs.
 Still, if you need it, Graphiti has your back.

 We now have a consistent interface for queries and relationships.
 We also covered how Resources connect together with Links.
 Put two and two together, and you’ll see a Resource doesn’t need to be local to same application.
 We can have cross-API, remote Resources as well.